-No provision or benefit for federal or state income taxes has been recorded, as the Company has incurred a net loss for all of the periods presented, and the Company has provided a full valuation allowance against its deferred tax assets.
+No provision or benefit for federal, state or foreign income taxes has been recorded, as the Company has incurred a net loss for all of the periods presented, and the Company has provided a full valuation allowance against its deferred tax assets.

-The components of the Company's net loss are as follows:
+The components of the Company's net loss are as follows (in thousands):

-December 31,
+Dece mber 31,

-2023 2022
+· 2024 2023

-United States \$(36,133,358) \$(34,842,427)
+United States \$ (31,457) \$ (36,134)

-United Kingdom (8,455,452) (7,550,356)
+United Kingdom (8,720) (8,455)

-Australia (14,506) 45,880
+Australia (32) (15)

-Total \$(44,603,316) \$(42,346,903)
+Total \$ (40,209) \$ (44,604)

-Our foreign subsidiaries in the United Kingdom and Australia may qualify for refundable research and development tax credits in the form of cash that were earned on certain research and development expenses incurred primarily outside of the U.S. In the years ending December 31, 2023 and 2022, the Company received refundable research and development credits from foreign tax authorities of approximately \$2,687,000 and \$90,000, respectively, that were recorded in other income (expense), net.
+Our foreign subsidiaries in the U.K. and Australia may qualify for refundable research and development tax credits in the form of cash that were earned on certain research and development expenses incurred primarily outside of the U.S. In the years ending December 31, 2024 and 2023, the Company applied for refundable research and development credits from foreign tax authorities of approximately \$4.0 million and \$2.7 million, respectively, that were recorded in other income, net.
+All amounts have been received, except for \$1.5 million that is included in prepaid expenses and other current assets within the consolidated balance sheet as of December 31, 2024.
 No future conditions impact the recognition of these tax credits.

-At December 31, 2023 and 2022, the Company had federal net operating loss carryforwards of approximately \$218,633,000 and \$197,846,000 respectively, of which federal carryforwards will expire in varying amounts beginning in 2029.
-Of the federal net operating loss carryforwards of \$218,633,000, approximately \$162,282,000 are from periods after 2017 and have no expiration date.
+At December 31, 2024 and 2023, the Company had federal net operating loss carryforwards of approximately \$233.9 million and \$218.6 million respectively, of which federal carryforwards will expire in varying amounts beginning in 2029.
+Of the federal net operating loss carryforwards of \$233.9 million, approximately \$177.6 million are from periods after 2017 and have no expiration date.
 Net operating loss carryforwards starting in 2021 are limited to 80% of taxable income.
-At December 31, 2023 and 2022, the Company had State net operating loss carryforwards of approximately \$208,042,000 and \$188,273,000, respectively.
-Utilization of net operating losses may be subject to substantial annual limitations due to the "change in ownership" provisions of the Internal Revenue Code, and similar state provisions.
+At December 31, 2024 and 2023, the Company had State net operating loss carryforwards of approximately \$220.8 million and \$208.0 million, respectively.
+Utilization of net operating losses, income tax credits and certain other tax attributes may be subject to substantial annual limitations due to the "change in ownership" provisions of the Internal Revenue Code, and similar state provisions.
 The annual limitations may result in the expiration of net operating losses before utilization.
 The Company has not yet conducted a study to determine if any such changes have occurred that could limit the Company's ability to use the net operating losses and tax credit carryforwards.
-The Company also had research and development tax credit carryforwards at December 31, 2023 and 2022 of approximately \$10,046,000 and \$9,376,000, respectively, of which will begin to expire in varying amounts beginning in 2032.
+The Company also had research and development tax credit carryforwards at December 31, 2024 and 2023 of approximately \$11.2 million and \$10.0 million, respectively, of which will begin to expire in varying amounts beginning in 2032.

-Significant components of the Company's net deferred tax asset are as follows:
+Significant components of the Company's net deferred tax asset are as follows (in thousands):

 December 31,

-2023 2022
+2024 2023

-U.S. and state net operating loss carryforwards \$ 59,092,710 \$ 53,438,141
+U.S. and state net operating loss carryforwards \$ 63,063 \$ 59,093

-Foreign net operating loss carryforwards 11,558,247 7,267,176
+Foreign net operating loss carryforwards 13,686 11,558

-Tax credit carryforward 9,825,596 9,132,973
+Tax credit carryforward 11,013 9,826

-Stock-based compensation 5,819,822 8,661,477
+Stock-based compensation 6,672 5,820

-Capitalized research and development 6,367,722 3,925,743
+Capitalized research and development 9,890 6,368

-Accrued expenses 897,354 503,124
+Accrued expenses 312 897

-Other temporary differences 1,376,351 1,202,364
+Other temporary differences 1,000 1,376

-Subtotal - 94,937,802 84,130,998
+Subtotal 105,636 94,938

-Valuation allowance (94,937,802) (84,130,998)
+Valuation allowance (105,636) (94,938)

 Net deferred tax asset \$ \$